MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ssh <insert your linux IP address here> -l <insert linux user name here>
 ```

-11. When prompted in PowerShell for the user's password enter it and press enter.
+11. Enter *yes* to confirm the connection and then type the user's password and press enter.
 Your screen should look something like this:

    ![linux login](../Media/PSconnectLinux.png)